VinAIResearch/PhoMT/README.md

     booktitle = {Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing}, year      = {2021}
     }

+Please follow this [**LINK**](https://forms.gle/4gvffdhc65rBZkJn9) to download the PhoMT dataset.
 By downloading this dataset, USER agrees:
 -   to use the dataset for research or educational purposes only.
 -   to not distribute or part of the dataset in any original or modified form.
 -   and to cite our EMNLP 2021 paper "PhoMT: A High-Quality and Large-Scale Benchmark Dataset for Vietnamese-English Machine Translation" whenever the dataset is used to help produce published results.